 One of the simpler and more famous encryption schemes is credited to Julius Ceasar.
 The encryption scheme is called a "substitution cipher" in that each character is substituted for a different character in the message.
-The Caesar approach was to substitute a given letter with the letter that was some fixed number of letters up in the alphabet.
-For example, if you chose 2 as your fixed number up:
+To specify a substitution cipher we need to specify the alphabet of characters that our message can contain and then for each of these characters we specify a corresponding substitution character.
+Caesar's approach was to substitute a letter in the original alphabet with the letter that was some fixed number of letters up in the alphabet.
+For example, if you chose 2 as your fixed number:

-alphabet: a b c d e f g h i j k l m n o p q r s t u v w x y z '' key: c d e f g h i j k l m n o p q r s t u v w x y z ''a b or if we chose 4 original: a b c d e f g h i j k l m n o p q r s t u v w x y z '' key: e f g h i j k l m n o p q r s t u v w x y z ''a b c d
+''' alphabet: a b c d e f g h i j k l m n o p q r s t u v w x y z ', key: c d e f g h i j k l m n o p q r s t u v w x y z ', a b or if we chose 4 alphabet: a b c d e f g h i j k l m n o p q r s t u v w x y z ', key: e f g h i j k l m n o p q r s t u v w x y z ', a b c d '''

-Notice that we include the space as a character (written as ' ') and that we wrap around when we're done.
+Notice that we include the space as a character (written as ' ') and that we wrap around when we're at the end of the alphabet.

-When encrypting, you simply replace each character in your message with the encrypted character (i.e. the character the fixed number up in the alphabet) and to decrypt it is the reverse process.
+When encrypting, you simply replace each character in your message with the encrypted character (i.e. the character the fixed number up in the alphabet) and to decrypt it you reverse the process.